jacobeisenstein/gt-nlp-class/Schedule.md

 CS 4650 and CS 7650 will meet jointly, on Mondays and Wednesdays from 3:05 - 4:25PM, in Howey (Physics) L3.
+Office hours are listed [here](./Policies.md)

 This is a provisional schedule.
 Check back in August for more details.
 But be aware that **there will be graded material due no later than the second week of the course (maybe even the first week).**